Alfresco/docs-alfresco/microsoft-365/latest/using/index.md

 5. The changes will be visible within the Digital Workspace.
 To preview the changes click on the document name and refresh the Digital Workspace.

-## Create a new document and open it online
+## Create a new document

-You can create new Word, Excel, and PowerPoint documents that will be stored in Alfresco and can be edited in real-time with colleagues.
+You can create new Word, Excel, and PowerPoint documents that will open online and be stored in Alfresco which can be edited in real-time with colleagues.

 1. In the Digital Workspace click **New**.